P1sec/gea-implementation/README.md

 ### Python

-The code is made to work with Python 3.
+The code was designed to work with Python 3.

 In order to use the Python version of the algorithm, you can load the python file as a module and call the `GEA1` or `GEA` class.
 Beware that argument passing follows uncommon conventions: inputs IV,